This is a list of all pediatrics courses. For more information, see Stead Family Department of Pediatrics.

 PEDS:8420 Pediatric Palliative Care2,4 s.h.

-Palliative medicine as a specialty which enhances quality of life, reduces suffering for patients with serious illnesses, and provides education and support for their families; interdisciplinary consult team working with patient's primary medical providers for inpatient or outpatient management of symptoms, goal setting, and decision making; introduction to pediatric palliative care with option to be involved in adult palliative care and local hospice services.
+Palliative medicine as a specialty which enhances quality of life, reduces suffering for patients with serious illnesses, and provides education and support for their families; interdisciplinary consult teamwork with patient's primary medical providers for inpatient or outpatient management of symptoms, goal setting, and decision making; introduction to pediatric palliative care with option to be involved in adult palliative care and local hospice services.
 Requirements: M.D. enrollment.

 PEDS:8421 Pediatric Endocrinology2,4 s.h.